5 Steps to Find an Emotional Balance

 5. Keep your values, principles, and goals clear

 Everyone should get up every day with a project or a goal in mind.
-Sometimes, it can be as simple as “I want and deserve to be happy.”
+Sometimes, it can be as simple as “I want to be happy and deserve to be so”.

 Just like samurai have their bushido code, we should have our own set of values.

-- If you have a goal and you know what it stems from, nothing can stop you.
-You know where you are going and have your principles.
+- If you have a goal and you know where it comes from, nothing can stop you.
+You know where you’re going and have your principles.
 The psychological and emotional balance that this brings is very significant.